ErpNetDocs/tech/advanced/data-objects/track-changes.md

 ### Level 3 - track object & attribute changes

 When this level is selected, all data from Level 2 is still stored and maintained.
 But now, data about each attribute (field) change is also kept.

+When activated, stores the following data about each attribute change within the entity:

+- **Attribute name** -The name of the attribute that was changed.
+- **New value** - A culture-insensitive string representation of the updated value.

+**Example:** `[Default Customer Credit Limit Base] set to BGN 20000.00`

+Attribute changes for the record can be viewed through the **Changes History mode** in the @@name web client.
+The option is accessible from the Form Menu for each entity record definition.

 > [!NOTE]
 >
-> This level can consume A LOT of disk space.
-Use it only when absolutely necessary. <br> Also, make sure to setup some cleanup process (integrated or external).
+> This level can consume an increased amount of disk space.
+Use it only when necessary. <br> Additionally, ensure to set up some cleanup process (integrated or external).

-**Attribute changes** stores the following data about each attribute change:

-- **Attribute name** - the name of the changed attribute.
-- **New value** - the string representation (culture insensitive) of the new value.

 Some attribute changes might not be reflected properly by the system.
-Since it works at application level, changes made by direct SQL statements will **not** be recorded.
+Since it works at the application level, changes made by direct SQL statements will **not** be recorded.
 When a future update occurs, the system will record the changes to the attribute as if they're being made by the next update.
 This behavior is part of its core design.

-The *Document No* attribute (set by SQL statements) is often recorded as changed by the **2nd** modification of the document.
-Therefore, only the **new** values are stored.
+For example, the *Document No* attribute (set by SQL statements) is often recorded as changed by the **2nd** modification of the document.

-This design was chosen for the following reasons:

-- Both old values AND new values are **not** stored to save space.

-- If only old values are stored, the track-changes algorithm can save some space, but performance **will** suffer.
-Initial object creation doesn't need to store values.

-This was the initial and **abandoned** implementation of the track changes system.

-The process needed to synchronously read the previous database value before each update.
-This slowed down database transactions - the **'new values only'** approach was better fit to meet performance requirements.

-- The storage of new values can be performed asynchronously **AFTER** the actual database transaction has completed.
-In this way, the TC system has minor effect on the speed of every-day OLTP transactions.

-- One drawback of asynchronous saving: upon server crash, track-changes data about the attribute changes might be **lost**.
-The object change will still be recorded **synchronously** (as part of the transaction).
+Additionally, certain attributes have tracking disabled at the system level.
+This means that even if attribute tracking is enabled for a table, changes to specific attributes or fields will still not be recorded.
+One such example is the *Last Interaction Time Utc* field in Social Groups.
+This field is designed to capture frequent updates from system processes.
+Enabling tracking for it would generate excessive load, potentially impacting system performance and stability.

+**Attribute changes storage and processing**

+**Before v24:**
+- Each attribute change was stored as a separate entry in the `Sys_Attribute_Changes` table, leading to increased storage usage and performance overhead.
+- Record creation and updates were processed **synchronously**, which could slow down operations.

+**As of v24:**
+- Attribute changes are now stored in the `Old_Values_Json` field within the `Sys_Object_Changes` table.
+To optimize storage, JSON data exceeding 50 characters is compressed.
+- Instead of logging changes synchronously, tracking operations are now processed **asynchronously** in the background, reducing performance impact on user operations.

+This resulted in major optimizations: attribute tracking time was reduced by approximately 64%, while storage usage saw a significant drop, with Sys_Attribute_Changes now taking up zero additional space—cutting storage needs by over 50%

 ### Level 4 - track object, attribute & BLOB changes